kanadino/kanadino.github.io/index.md

 - **Web page development skills**
     - Created a delivery website with a team
-    - Created a dynamic webpage about ordering page in high-fidelity vertical prototype
+    - Created a dynamic webpage about ordering page in a high-fidelity vertical prototype
     - Designed and completed the low-fidelity vertical paper prototypes
     - Participated and learned about the process of a website page from prototype to implementation.
     - Acquired experience in HTML, CSS, and JavaScript